rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 #### 8. Message Delivery and Read Status (on the main page) (+20)

 1. (+10) The status changes to "delivered" when the message recipient logs into the application or if the message is sent to the user who is online.
-2. (+10) The status changes to "read" when the message recipient opens a dialog with unread messages and performs actions 6.8 or the recipient has a dialog with previously performed actions 6.8 open.
+2. (+10) The status changes to "read" when the message recipient opens a dialog with unread messages and performs actions [6.8](#6-user-dialogue-on-the-main-page-75) or the recipient has a dialog with previously performed actions [6.8](#6-user-dialogue-on-the-main-page-75) open.
+The same rules apply for an open new dialog in which the recipient receives messages.

 #### 9. About Page (+10)